In one long day, you can experience Hurricane Ridge, Lake Crescent, and Hoh Rain Forest

 Lake Crescent.
 Spend some time exploring this deep, clear, glacier-carved lake.
 It’s a great place to test your paddling skills—you can rent rowboats at Lake Crescent Lodge, an appealingly simple, 1916 lodge.
 Nearby, the short hike to Marymere Falls shows off both the park’s old growth forest and a 90 foot waterfall.
 (See Best Olympic hiking.)

 Plunge into the rain forest.
 The Hoh Rain Forest proves the luxuriant power of water.
 The region’s annual 135 inches of rain has nurtured some of the biggest trees you’ll see in your life―giant Sitka spruce and western hemlock―rise from carpets of moss and ferns.

-Here, too is the park’s herd of Roosevelt elk―named for Teddy, they were an important reason Olympic was set aside as a national monument in 1909 then as national park in 1938.
+Here, too is the park’s herd of Roosevelt elk―named for Teddy, they were an important reason Olympic was set aside as a national monument in 1909, then as a national park in 1938.
 Good trails include the Hall of Mosses trail and the Spruce Nature Trail (see Best Olympic hiking).